MaterializeInc/materialize/doc/developer/design/20230705_v2_txn_management.md

 maintenance or a CRDB write, but this is also true for registering a reader.
 On the balance, I think this is a _much_ better set of tradeoffs than the original plan.

+### Forget

+A data shard is removed from the txns set using a `forget` operation that writes a retraction of the registration update at some `forget_ts`.
+After this, the shard may be used through normal means, such as direct `compare_and_append` writes or tombstone-ing it.
+To prevent accidental misuse, the forget operation ensures that all writes to the data shard have been applied before writing the retraction.

+The code will support repeatedly registering and forgetting the same data shard, but this is not expected to be used in normal operation.

 ## Alternatives